 - Triclosan: this one worries me a bit more.
 With a high hazard rating, this antibacterial and preserving agent can cause irritation and may be linked to endocrine toxicity.
 (It’s also found in some toothpastes.)
 You can read more about it here.
-Luckily, many shampoos have phased this out but cheaper options may have it.

 - Zinc Pyrithione: found in anti-dandruff shampoos, it’s claimed to be a moderate hazard although there’s limited information about it.
 It’s suspected to be a bioaccumulative environmental toxin and there are toxicity concerns for humans as well.
-Again, though, there’s only limited research into it.

 The good news is that plenty of (even slightly-)higher quality shampoos don’t have all of these ingredients.
 My husband’s commercial shampoo only has SLS and it claims to be made in a plant that matches electricity with renewable wind credits.